c17hawke/Important-Research-Papers-AI/docs/objectDetection.md

 # Object Detection

-Folowing are the important papers related to Object Detection-
+Following are the important papers related to Object Detection-

 ## Microsoft COCO: Common Objects in Context[^1]